-If you would prefer to raise your concerns outside the school environment, you can contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations.
-Alternatively, you can contact Children's Social Care by calling 0300 555 1384 (office hours) or 0300 555 1373 (outside of office hours) or the Local Authority Designated Officer on 01962 876364
+If you would prefer to raise your concerns outside the school environment you can contact Children's Social Care by calling 0300 555 1384 (office hours) or 0300 555 1373 (outside of office hours) or the Local Authority Designated Officer on 01962 876364 or at child.protection@hants.gov.uk.

-Annex 9 - Briefing sheet for temporary and supply staff For supply staff and those on short contracts in Bramley CofE Primary school
+Annex 9 - Briefing sheet for temporary and supply staff

+For supply staff and those on short contracts in Bramley C of E Primary School

-While working in Bramley CofE Primary school, you have a duty of care towards the children and young people here.
+While working in Bramley C of E Primary School, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Kylie Thomson and can be found by contacting the school office.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Kylie Thomson and can be contacted via the school office.